H&M + Padded Bomber Jacket

 At H&M

-Lightly padded bomber jacket in woven fabric.
-Loose fit with a small, ribbed stand-up collar, zip down the front and a gathered seam down the back.
-Dropped shoulders and long, gathered sleeves with ribbing at the cuffs.
-Zipped chest pocket, diagonal welt pockets at the front and a concealed, elasticated drawstring with cord stoppers at the hem.
+Loose-fit, lightly padded bomber jacket in woven fabric.
+Low, ribbed stand-up collar, zipper at front, and a gathered, vertical seam at back.
+Dropped shoulders and long, gathered sleeves with ribbed cuffs.
+Chest pocket with zipper, diagonal welt front pockets, and a concealed, elasticized drawstring at hem with cord stoppers.
 Quilted lining.
 Size The model is 180cm/5'11" and wears a size L Fit Loose fit Composition Shell: Polyester 100% Padding: Polyester 100% Lining: Polyester 100% Additional material information Shell: Recycled polyester 62% Lining: Recycled polyester 100% Art.
-No. 1140511001 True to size - 7 reviews Small Spot on Large
+No. 1140511001 True to Size - 4 reviews Runs Small True to Size Runs Large